Applying to the Doctor of Audiology Graduate Program

 The procedures listed below are for applicants who have an undergraduate degree in communication sciences and disorders or similar OR have taken the pre-professional leveling sequence or equivalent.
 If your undergraduate degree is in an unrelated field, you will need to complete the Pre-Professional Certificate Program or equivalent before applying to graduate school.

 Applying for admission to the AuD program begins with an application to the ISU Graduate school.
 The online application includes a $60, non-refundable application fee.
-In this application process, you will need to provide official copies of your transcripts and GRE scores.
+In this application process, you will need to provide official copies of your transcripts.
 Graduate School Online Admissions Application.

 Apply to the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
 In this application you will submit several pieces of information, including transcripts, letters of recommendation, and a personal essay and introduction video.
 The CSDCAS application portal is open.
 CSDCAS Customer Service is available Monday through Friday 9 a.m. – 5 p.m.
 EST, phone - (617) 612-2030.
 Help/FAQ